 COMMODITY DERIVATIVE TRANSACTIONS

-(a) The 1993 Commodity Derivatives Definitions, as published by the International Swaps and Derivatives Association, Inc. (the “Commodity Definitions”), shall apply, except as otherwise specified herein or in the relevant Confirmation.
+(a) The 2000 Supplement to the 1993 Commodity Derivatives Definitions, as published by the International Swaps and Derivatives Association, Inc. (the “Commodity Definitions”), shall apply, except as otherwise specified herein or in the relevant Confirmation.

 (b) “Additional Market Disruption Events” shall apply only if so specified in the relevant Confirmation.